 The tpmSts field is used by the TPM to indicate its current status.
 This field should only be used for fatal errors for which a TPM response code cannot be provided.
-An example is the response buffer is not in physical memory.
+An example is the response buffer has not been allocated in physical memory.
 Software may stop using the TPM when this field is set.
 The initial state of this field should reflect the operational state of the TPM.